dkaravaev/neural-planes/README.md

 # neural-planes

 ## Why it exists?
-This programm was my experiment in Deep Learning technology.
+This program was my experiment in Deep Learning technology.

 My task was to solve the detection an classification problem at the same time on aerial objects: